mr-manuel/venus-os_dbus-mqtt-battery/README.md

     "Dc": {
         "Power": 321.6,                       --> Watt
         "Voltage": 52.7,                      --> Volt
-        "Current": 6.10,                      --> Ampere - if empty, than gets calculated from "power" and "voltage" "Temperature": 23                     --> Celsius
+        "Current": 6.10,                      --> Ampere - if missing in the JSON, than gets calculated from "power" and "voltage"
+        "Temperature": 23                     --> Celsius
     },
     "InstalledCapacity": 200.0,               --> Ampere hours - total battery capacity
     "ConsumedAmphours": 74.5,                 --> Ampere hours - consumed
-    "Capacity": 125.5,                        --> Ampere hours - remaining - if empty, than gets calculated when "InstalledCapacity" and "ConsumedAmphours" are set
+    "Capacity": 125.5,                        --> Ampere hours - remaining - if missing in the JSON, than gets calculated when "InstalledCapacity" and "ConsumedAmphours" are set
     "Soc": 63,                                --> Percent (0-100) - state of charge
-    "TimeToGo": 43967,                        --> Seconds - time until the battery is empty - if empty, than gets calculated when "Capacity" is set or calculated
+    "TimeToGo": 43967,                        --> Seconds - time until the battery is empty - if missing in the JSON, than gets calculated when "Capacity" is set or calculated
     "Balancing": 0,                           --> Bool - 0 = inactive; 1 = active
     "SystemSwitch": 0,                        --> Bool - 0 = disabled; 1 = enabled
     "Alarms": {